 Sometimes, you may want to replicate data to a different location than what you initially connected to Stitch.

-For example: you now want to replicate data from your integrations to a different database in your Redshift cluster, or you simply decide that Redshift isn’t the data warehouse for you.
+For example: You now want to replicate data from your integrations to a different database in your Amazon Redshift cluster, or you simply decide that Amazon Redshift isn’t the destination for you.

 The only prerequisite to changing destinations is that the new destination is ready to be connected to Stitch.
 This will minimize any downtime you may experience.